singh-sona/Messy-Data-Cleanning-Projects/readme.md

 Data Source: [here][3] <br>

 In this challenge, you are given a list of users along with their demographics, web session records, and some summary statistics.
 You are asked to predict which country a new user's first booking destination will be.
-All the users in this dataset are from the USA. <b>
+All the users in this dataset are from the USA. <br>

 There are 12 possible outcomes of the destination country: **'US', 'FR', 'CA', 'GB', 'ES', 'IT', 'PT', 'NL','DE', 'AU', 'NDF' (no destination found)**, and 'other'.
 Please note that 'NDF' is different from 'other' because 'other' means there was a booking, but is to a country not included in the list, while 'NDF' means there wasn't a booking. <br>